 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-- White Melting Chocolate or White Chocolate and Coconut Oil – If you want super easy using white melting chocolate is the way to go.
+- White Melting Chocolate or White Chocolate Chips with Coconut Oil – If you want super easy using white melting chocolate is the way to go.
 But if you don’t mind one easy extra step, grab the organic white chocolates and coconut oil!
 Works just as well as the melting chocolate and it’s a better option!

 How to Make These Pumpkin Gingersnap Bites